-When it comes to CBD flower vs THC flower, how do you tell them apart?
+When it comes to CBD flower vs. THC flower, how do you tell them apart?
 Both feature green nugs, tasty trichomes, and a pungent smell, so CBD and THC flower are easy to mistake for one another.
-Since they are considerably different in their effects, we created this guide to help you tell the two apart.
+Since they are considerably different in their effects, we created this guide to help explain how to tell CBD flower from weed.

 CBD hemp flower is so near in appearance to its cousin THC that police have seized “marijuana” only to find that it was perfectly legal hemp.
 Keep reading to learn the difference between CBD hemp flower and THC so that the next time you need cannabis, you can pick the right products!

 Cannabidiol (CBD) flower comes from hemp.
 CBD is a cannabinoid, which means it comes from the cannabis plants hemp and marijuana.
 CBD is usually extracted from hemp rather than marijuana because hemp has higher levels of cannabidiol and lower amounts of tetrahydrocannabinol (THC).

 Hemp flower has the highest CBD content of any part of the plant.
 The terms “CBD flower” and “hemp flower” are often used interchangeably, although the word flower is misleading because CBD nugs look less like what you’d find in a bouquet and more like pieces of leafy-green popcorn.